ViraRa/Bioinformatics-Rosalind-problems/README.md

 **7th Project** - Translate a given RNA sequence into a peptide (peptide consists of one-letter amino acids).
 Must provide a sample.txt to read the RNA sequence.

 **8th Project** - Find the motif in a DNA sequence.
 Here, the motif acts as a pattern, and I am trying to find the locations at which the motif is a substring of the DNA sequence.
 I am using Knuth Morris Pratt algorithm since its performance is O(N).
+Must provide a DNA sequence and a motif beneath it.
+(Example taken from Rosalind as an illustration of the sample.txt should look like) For example:
+GATATATGCATATACTT
+ATAT